Taylor Swift Just Ruined Her Image For Good

 Why did she agree to be in the song?
 She has such a rough history with Kanye — why would she trust him?
 I wouldn't.

-Why didn't she just apologize for lying about not having prior knowledge of most of the lyrics?
+Why didn't she just apologise for lying about not having prior knowledge of most of the lyrics?

 Why is she not taking responsibility and being the bigger person?